ArduPilot/ardupilot_wiki/mavproxy/source/docs/getting_started/faq.rst

 #.
 How do I disable other GCS sub-clients (from ``--out``) from sending commands to the flight controller?

-    The ability to foward commands sent by other sub-clients is enabled by default.
+    The ability to forward commands sent by other sub-clients is enabled by default.
 It can be disabled by typing ``set mavfwd false``